QuantitativeBytes/qbRayTrace2/README.md

 The QuantitativeBytes YouTube channel can be found here: www.youtube.com/c/QuantitativeBytes

+The repository for the first 10 episodes can be found here: https://github.com/QuantitativeBytes/qbRayTrace

 ## Episode 11
 ### Fixing the normals
 Made some changes to the way normals are handled when geometric transforms are applied.
 Previously this was not implemented correctly, leading to minor errors with reflections.